BatiDyDx/Huffman-Codes/README.md

 ## Testing

-To compile tests and run tests:
+To compile and run tests:
 ```
 $ make tests && ./huff_tests
 ```